JoshuaManton/sif/README.md

 ## Building and Running

-1. Clone the repo.
+1. Clone the repo
-2. Run `build.bat`
+2. Open a command prompt and make sure that you have run vcvars 64-bit so `cl` is in your path (this is a temporary step, will work around it later)
-3. Make sure that you have run vcvars so `cl` is in your path (this is a temporary step, will work around it later)
+3. Run `build.bat release`
 4. Put the following into a file called `my_program.sif`:
 ```odin
 #include "core:basic.sif"